andreacorra/AlpBearConnect/variables/README.md

 2. The tiles were clipped using the buffered study area layer;
 3. The clipped files were merged as to compose the final raster file.
 4. (Be aware that the final raster file is **very** large, so it could be a good idea to run the analysis if large disk space is available)

-## Shrub
-The Transitional woodland-shrublands are derived in

 # EXTRA: